kwchen1970/EmbryOS/chapter12/explanation.md

-For the thread control block design each thread is a thread control block called thread_t made in thread.c.
+Each thread is represented by a thread control block (thread_t) made in thread.c.
 Thread_t has fields for the thread id, stack base pointer, stack size, saved stack pointer aka the sp, thread state, wakeup time for sleeping threads, the semaphore the thread is waiting on, and a next pointer for the linked list queues.

 Regarding run-queue organization we used a linked list queue to store the order threads ares runnable threads will run in.
 We store a sleeping threads in a sleeping thread queue and this is sorted by wake up time. this way the scheduler can wake up sleepers in the correct order once they are woken up.
 There is a seperated linked list for threads waiting for input.
 When a thread is blocked by a semaphore they are put in the semaphore's own waiting list.
 There is a zombie list for dead threads because it helps save space by allowing threads reuse stack and TCB that dead threads don't use anymore after they are freed.
 Blocked threads are not kept in the runnable queue until the blocking condition isn't true anymore.